-How to Complete the Common App
+How to Submit the Common App

 Most students applying to college will need to use The Common App - a college application accepted by over 900 colleges and universities around the world.
 Instead of having to create an account on each college’s website and fill out separate applications, you can conveniently fill out the Common App once and save time (and money) when applying to schools!
-Here’s how to complete the Common App.
+Here’s how to complete and submit the Common App.

 What you’ll need